-3. Establish a supportive network of youth, teachers, educational administrators and community partners committed to celebrating human diversity in an educational setting.
+4. Establish a supportive network of youth, teachers, educational administrators and community partners committed to honoring human diversity and creating inclusive educational settings.

 We believe that people from all walks of life are needed to build strong communities, and we look for partnerships with not only youth but also teachers, educational administrators, non-profit organizations, colleges and universities, private companies, foundations, and others.